3dbeb41841bfbfcc24d55143816cf7f1/mean-stack-intro/readme.md

 ## Learning Objectives

 - List three similarities between an MEAN app and a Rails app
-- Server Side Rendering vs. Client Side Rendering
+- Understand Server Side Rendering vs. Client Side Rendering
-- Client Side Rendering via AngularJS, etc
+- Understand Client Side Rendering via AngularJS, etc
-- Motivation to use MEAN
+- Identify the motivation to use the ME(A)N
-- Comparison of Rails and MEAN Stack
+- Do a Comparison of Rails and ME(A)N Stack
-- What is MongoDB
+- Understand what is MongoDB
-- What is NodeJS
+- Understand what is NodeJS
-- What is AngularJS
+- Uderstand what is AngularJS